 MOAA joined 11 other advocacy groups in a letter to President Biden this month pressing the White House to release proposed changes to a key VA caregiver benefit program – one that’s been in limbo for years as proposed improvements have yet to take shape.

-The Program of Comprehensive Assistance for Family Caregivers (PCAFC) took shape in 2011 and was initially designed solely for those caring for post-9/11 veterans with serious injuries.
+The Program of Comprehensive Assistance for Family Caregivers (PCAFC) launched in 2011 and was initially designed solely for those caring for post-9/11 veterans with serious injuries.
 That changed in 2018 with plans to expand PCAFC to cover veterans of all eras, but the rollout of new criteria led to a series of problems, delays, and an eventual pause on disenrollments that’s been in effect for more than two years.

 The Sept.
 4 letter makes clear that “uncertainty over PCAFC’s future continues to have a real and meaningful impact on the well-being, quality of life, and financial security of thousands of current and prospective PCAFC participants.”